 BMO Financial Group is a highly diversified financial services provider based in North America.
-BMO offers a broad range of products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
-As at October 31, 2019, BMO had more than 12 million customers and more than 45,000 full-time equivalent employees.
-The Bank has approximately 1,500 bank branches in Canada and the United States and operates internationally in major financial markets and trading areas through its offices in a number of jurisdictions around the world.
+BMO provides a broad range of products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
+As at October 31, 2020, BMO had approximately 12 million customers and more than 43,000 full-time equivalent employees.
+The Bank has approximately 1,400 bank branches and more than 4,800 automated banking machines in Canada and the United States, and operates internationally in major financial markets and trading areas through its offices in a number of jurisdictions around the world.
 BMO Financial Corp.
 (BFC) is based in Chicago and wholly-owned by Bank of Montreal.
 BFC operates primarily through its subsidiary BMO Harris Bank N.A.
 (BHB), which provides banking, financing, investing, and cash management services in select markets in the United States.
-BMO provides a full range of investment dealer services through entities, including BMO Nesbitt Burns Inc., a major fully integrated Canadian investment dealer, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered securities dealer in the United States.
+BMO provides a full range of investment dealer services through entities, including BMO Nesbitt Burns Inc., a major fully integrated Canadian investment dealer, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered broker dealer in the United States.

 BMO conducts business through three operating groups: Personal and Commercial Banking (P&C), made up of Canadian P&C and U.S. P&C; BMO Wealth Management; and BMO Capital Markets.
-Canadian P&C operates across Canada, providing customers with a wide range of products and services, including banking, lending, treasury management and everyday financial and investment advice to our personal and commercial clients.
-Operating predominately in the U.S. Midwest under the BMO Harris brand, U.S. P&C offers personal and commercial clients banking, lending, and treasury management products and services.
-BMO Wealth Management offers client-focused investment, wealth management and financial services and solutions from mainstream to ultra-high net worth and institutional, with a broad offering of wealth management products and services, including insurance.
-BMO Wealth Management is a global business with an active presence in markets across Canada, the United States, Europe, the Middle East and Africa (EMEA) and Asia.
+In P&C, personal banking provides personal banking customers with financial products and services, including banking, lending, treasury management and everyday financial and investment advice through a network of branches, contact centres, digital banking platforms and automated teller machines.
+Commercial Banking serves clients across Canada and the U.S., and commercial bankers are trusted advisors and partners to clients, delivering sector and industry expertise, local presence and a full suite of commercial products and services.
+Canadian P&C operates across Canada, while U.S. P&C operates predominately in eight states (Illinois, Wisconsin, Missouri, Indiana, Minnesota, Kansas, Arizona and Florida) under the BMO Harris brand.
+In addition, the commercial business provides targeted nationwide coverage for key specialty sectors and has offices in select regional markets.
+BMO Wealth Management serves a full range of clients from individuals and families to business owners and institutions.
+It offers a wide spectrum of asset, wealth management and insurance products and services aimed at helping clients plan, grow, protect and transition their wealth.
+The asset management business is focused on making a positive impact and delivering innovative client solutions.
 BMO Capital Markets is a North American-based financial services provider offering a complete range of products and services to corporate, institutional and government clients.
 These include equity and debt underwriting, institutional sales and trading, corporate lending and project financing, mergers and acquisitions advisory services, securitization, treasury management, risk management and equity and fixed income research.
 Corporate Services consists of Corporate Units and Technology and Operations (T&O).
-Corporate Units provide enterprise-wide expertise, governance and support in a variety of areas, including strategic planning, risk management, finance, legal and regulatory compliance, human resources, communications, marketing, real estate, procurement, data and analytics, and innovation.
-T&O develops, monitors, manages and maintains governance of information technology, and also provides cyber security and operations services.
+Corporate Units provide expertise, governance and support in a variety o

-For additional information regarding BMO's businesses, see pages 15, 20, and 32 to 51 of the 2019 MD&A and Note 25 to the 2019 Financial Statements.
-We incorporate these pages and Note by reference.
+For additional information regarding BMO's businesses, see pages 15, 20, and 34 to 53 of the 2020 MD&A and Note 25 to the 2020 Financial Statements.
+The Bank incorporates these pages and Note herein by reference.

-$This\ Business\ section\ contains\ forward-looking\ statements.\ Please\ see\ the\ Caution\ Regarding\ Forward-Looking\ Statements\ on\ page\ 2.$
+This Business section contains forward-looking statements.
+Please see the Caution Regarding Forward-Looking Statements on page 2.